 When buying new air conditioning system, be sure to buy a current product that utilizes refrigerants that do less damage to the environment.

 How do refrigerants pass from AC equipment to the atmosphere?
 All refrigerant gasses are contained in an air conditioner’s sealed system.
 The problem is that an aging sealed system may develop leaks and allow the refrigerant to escape.
 The release of these gasses also occurs during servicing.

 AC Refrigerants Being Phased Out

 This is a problem, so the manufacture and import of R-22 AC equipment was phased out by the EPA in 2010 under the Clean Air Act.
-The manufacturer of the refrigerant R-22 was reduced by 75%, will be further reduced by 90% in 2015, and will be stopped by 2020.
+The manufacturer of the refrigerant R-22 was reduced by 75%, will be further reduced by 90% in 2015, and was scheduled to be stopped by 2020.
 As a result, R-22 is becoming increasingly expensive.

 If you need to have R-22 recharged in existing equipment, be sure to get a price quote first and find out whether the quote includes servicing, which typically costs about $115.
 Don’t be surprised if the gas costs $100 per pound or more.
 This price is only going to go up.
 (Equipment typically only needs to be recharged if it’s leaking—first and foremost, get the leak fixed!)

 Today, manufacturers of residential air conditioning systems offer AC equipment that uses ozone-friendly refrigerants.
 For servicing existing equipment, R-22 is still available and will continue to be available for 10 years or more.

 The EPA has reviewed a variety of substitutes for R-22.
 You can see these on these alternatives to R-22 on the EPA website.